9dots/tech-and-tape-curricula/robotics/lesson-plans/lesson-5.md

 8) To repeat a set of actions put them inside of a loop (also inside of the orange tab).
 ,,,

-2) Students fill in the first section of their worksheet
+2) Students fill in their worksheet.
 3) Student raise their hands to provide ideas.
 4) Student raise their hands to provide ideas.